 There are, however, tax deductions the IRS offers that cover the expenses on up to two homes.
-And as long as one is your main home and you use the other for personal purposes, you can deduct the mortgage interest, home equity loan interest and mortgage insurance premium payments you pay on both.
+And as long as one is your main home and you use the other for personal purposes, you can deduct the mortgage interest, home equity loan interest (through 2017 only) and mortgage insurance premium payments you pay on both.
 It is important to remember that identifying your main home is only one of many limitations that exist on these tax benefits.
 Once you determine which of your homes qualifies for a deduction or exclusion, you still may need to satisfy additional eligibility requirements before reporting them on your return.

 Remember, when you use TurboTax to file your tax return, we’ll ask you simple questions and recommend the deductions and credits that will get you the biggest tax savings.
 For more information about income taxes visit TurboTax.com.

 A TurboTax solution for every situation

 See which tax prep product is right for you